 The family is the most important influence on a child, and if they attend an education and care service, the experiences and relationships that happen there are also important.

-The characteristics of quality outside school hours (OSHC) care revolve around:
+The characteristics of quality OSHC care revolve around:

 In a quality OSHC setting, children’s experiences should provide them with many opportunities to play and explore, and recognise that these are wonderful ways for children to learn and develop.